lblod/delta-producer-publication-graph-maintainer/README.md

     But be aware about what this implies!
 - `skipMuAuthHealing`: Boolean to decide to skip Mu-Auth healing.
 Defaults to `false`.
     But be aware about what this implies!
 - `serveDeltaFiles`: Boolean to decide to serve delta files.
-Defaults to `true`.
+Defaults to `false`, but recommended to set to 'true'.
 - `logOutgoingDelta`: Boolean to decide to log outgoing delta.
 Defaults to `false`.
 - `deltaInterval`: Interval specifying how long the service should wait before publishing delta-files.
 Defaults to `1000`.
 - `errorGraph`: URI of error graph.
 Defaults to `'http://mu.semte.ch/graphs/system/errors'`.